-Identity Finder searches a computer for Personally Identifiable Information (PII) such as credit card, social security, and bank account numbers.
-It also provides a way to manage such data once identified
+Identity Finder is an application that searches a computer for sensitive information such as social security, credit card, and passport numbers.
+It also provides a way to remidiate such information once it is identified.

 Why is UNC-Chapel Hill using Identity Finder?

-As part of the information security strategy that the University is moving forward with, data identification software was purchased to help discover sensitive data stored on University-owned computers.
-UNC-Chapel Hill is using Identity Finder to proactively locate and secure sensitive data on computers and servers so that the data are not left vulnerable to potential unauthorized access.
+As part of the University’s information security strategy, Identity Finder is data identification software used to discover sensitive information stored on computers.
+UNC-Chapel Hill is using Identity Finder to proactively locate and secure sensitive information on University-owned computers and servers, such that the sensitive information is not as to not leave data vulnerable to potential unauthorized access.

 How much will Identity Finder cost?

-Identity Finder is a centrally funded initiative from ITS and is available at no cost to end-users (faculty and staff) at the University.
+Identity Finder is a centrally funded, University initiative and is available at no cost to end-users (faculty and staff) at the University.

-Are there any recommendations to keep in mind when working with Identity Finder??
+Are there any recommendations for working with Identity Finder?

 - Practice moderation.
 Scan only as much as you can address in a reasonable amount of time.